J. Yellowlees Douglas: Early life and education

-Douglas was born June 25, 1962 in Detroit, Michigan.
-She did not have a first name apart from the initial 'J.' but found that it was misstated so often that she adopted "Jane' as her first name.
+Douglas was born June 25, 1962, in Detroit, Michigan.

 She completed her undergraduate studies in English language and literature at the University of Michigan in 1982, where she went on to get an M.A in cinema and literary theory.
 She received her Ph.D. in English and education from New York University in 1992.

 Her Ph.D. dissertation, "Print pathways and interactive labyrinths: How hypertext narratives affect the act of reading," was supervised by Gordon M. Pradl.
 She spent a year as a research fellow at Brunel University in London examining the ways in which hypertext affects the construction of digital technologies.

 Career

 In academia, Douglas has been the director of the program in professional writing and an assistant professor of English at Lehman College.
 She is presently Associate Professor of Management Communication in the Warrington College of Business Administration at the University of Florida.

 Douglas was a contestant on Jeopardy! on March 8, 2013.
-In interviews and forum postings about this experience, Douglas revealed that her godmother is the actress Maggie Smith.

 Douglas has founded and directed four writing programs at the University of Florida.

 Writings

-Douglas has written over two dozen articles, short stories, and a book about the development, structure, and uses of hypertext.
+Douglas has written over two dozen articles, short stories, and a book about the development, structure, and uses of hypertext and electronic literature.
 In a 1991 article—quite early in the development of hypertext as a new literary medium—she argued for hypertext as offering an alternative to an "either/or" view of reality in the form of an "and/and/and" structure.